 - BS in Biology (92credits)

 - BS in Environmental Science (92 credits)

 - BS in Chemistry (92 credits)

 - MS in Biology (36 credits)

+- MS in Industrial Chemistry (36 credits)

 In addition, the Department of Sciences offers a Minor in Biology (17 credits).

 The Department of Sciences also offers a variety of undergraduate service courses in biology, chemistry and geology.
 These courses are meant to serve academic programs offered by other Faculties of the University.